Avian Expert Articles

 orange-bellied parrot chicks

-Lafeber’s Global Parrot Conservation Spotlight May 2023: The Endangered Parrots of Australia
+Lafeber’s Global Parrot Conservation Spotlight May 2023: The Endangered Parrots Of Australia

 This month’s Lafeber Global Parrot Conservation Spotlight takes us to Australia, where the Difficult Bird Research Group (DBRG) is working to help conserve four at-risk parrot species: the orange-bellied parrot, the swift parrot, the superb parrot, and the palm cockatoo.
 See what makes each of these parrot species unique and what puts them most at risk, as well as learn more about DBRG’s work.